jnozzi/cocoadev.com/markdown/ExecutingEncryptedCode.md

 7. Execute it, or somehow make it available for execution.

 I know how to do all of these steps except the last one.
 If I have a blob of binary data in memory?
 How do I execute it (or make it available for execution)?
-Ideally, I'd like to neatly package this in an elegant General/NSBundle subclass that hid all the nasty details away inside the -principalClass and/or -load methods.
+Ideally, I'd like to neatly package this in an elegant NSBundle subclass that hid all the nasty details away inside the -principalClass and/or -load methods.
 Ideas?

 ----